 EuroRelief’s warehouse is where all non-food item donations are stored and sorted.
 Whenever a new shipment of donated items comes in from one of their partner organizations, volunteers are kept busy sorting, counting, and adding all the items to inventory.

 In addition, volunteers put together clothing sets, bedding, and hygiene kits for new arrivals in the camp.
-They prepare orders for the Free Hygiene Shop and the Free Clothing Shop inside camp.
+They prepare orders for clothing and hygiene distribution.

 At the warehouse, there’s always the opportunity for great conversations, an amazing view, an endless supply of coffee and tea, and great music.